huggingface/pytorch-image-models/timm/bits/README.md

 * I'm very much trying to avoid a monolithic trainer / learner / model wrapping type class with billions of hooks (avoiding granular inversion of control!).
 * The goal is to provide reusable modules that can (hopefully) be mixed and matched w/ other code.
 * Many of the components are based on Python dataclasses to reduce boilerplate.
-* The train loop components are (will be) functional with easy to follow flow control, and are intended to be replaced when something different is needed, not augmented with extremely granular hooks.
+* The train loop components are (will be) functional with easy to follow flow control, and are intended to be replaced when something different is needed, not augmented with hooks via callbacks or inheritence at every conceivable touch point.

 ## Quick Start